-‘Teen Mom OG’s Amber Portwood Accused Of Assaulting Fiancé Matt Baier
+‘Teen Mom OG’s Amber Portwood Accused Of Assaulting Fiance Matt Baier

 Last week, an anonymous Twitter user broke a story that she had been having a relationship with Matt.
 The user posted photos of a supposed text conversation, but never shared the name of the user, leading some to believe that the story was faked for attention.

-However, it appears several women have vendettas against Amber Portwood’s fiancé, for whatever reason, and are keen to post private photos and information to “expose” him.
+However, it appears several women have vendettas against Amber Portwood’s fiance, for whatever reason, and are keen to post private photos and information to “expose” him.

-The blogger, Smarty Jones of The Smarty and Hallie Show podcast claims to have exclusive intel on Matt Baier, and even says that Baier offered one of his mistresses $10,000 to stop talking about him.
+The blogger, Smarty Jones of The Smarty and Hallie Show podcast, claims to have exclusive intel on Matt Baier, and even says that Baier offered one of his mistresses $10,000 to stop talking about him.
 Baier, however, has not responded publicly, so it is difficult to tell if he is actually responding to these allegations or if Smarty Jones is spinning a web in order to gain traffic to her site.

 Smarty Jones claims that “three of Matt’s side chicks” have come to the blog to tell their stories.